-Mandates granted to the board of directors to increase the company's share capital should be restricted to defined purposes and should be limited in time to no later than the date of the next annual general meeting.
+Mandates granted to the board of directors to increase the company's share capital should be restricted to defined purposes.
+If the general meeting is to consider mandates to the board of directors for the issue of shares for different purposes, each mandate should be considered separately by the meeting.
+Mandates granted to the board should be limited in time to no later than the date of the next annual general meeting.
 This should also apply to mandates granted to the board for the company to purchase its own shares.

 The Public Companies Act includes provisions to ensure that companies maintain a sound level of equity at all times.
-If it must be assumed that the company's equity has fallen below an appropriate level in relation to the scale and risk profile of its business activities, the board of directors is required to call a general meeting within a reasonable time in order to report the company's financial condition and the measures proposed to rectify the situation.
-The requirement that a company should maintain its equity capital at a level appropriate to its objectives, strategy and risk profile also
+If it must be assumed that the company's equity has fallen below an appropriate level in relation to the scale and risk profile of its business activities, the board of directors